ponylang/ponyc/examples/pony_check/README.md

 ## How to Run

-Once `pony_check` has been compiled, in the same directory as this README file run `./pony_check`.
-You should see a PonyTest runner output showing the tests run and their results; just like you would with PonyTest in general, except, the tests in question are PonyCheck tests.
+Once `pony_check` has been compiled, in the same directory as this README file, run `./pony_check`.
+You should see a PonyTest runner output showing the tests run and their results; just like you would with PonyTest in general, except the tests in question are PonyCheck tests.

 ```console
 1 test started, 0 complete: list/reverse/one started